 It is somewhat surprising to find that Shawinigan Falls at an epicentral distance of 108°.2 has a record similar to the Cleveland record and only slightly smaller.
 The pattern is the same and the waves have period of about 2 sec.
-The seismograph is a Willmore instrument and it may have greater magnification than the Sprengnether instrument in the period range in question, but that would be of no avail if the core boundary were grazed by the ray emerging at 105°.
-It is obvious that the path to Shawinigan Falls has the same general character as those to the nearer stations and that the waves recorded are not diffracted waves.
-The reason why the Cleveland record is shown and not the one from Shawinigan Falls is that the trace of the latter is a little fainter.
+The seismograph is a Willmore instrument and it may have from Shawinigan Falls is that the trace of the latter is a little fainter.

-Of the other stations beyond 100° Columbia at $100^{\circ}.2$ has a much smaller P phase than the stations mentioned, but the pattern is the same.
-This is also true for Ottawa at $106^{\circ}.0$.
-Montreal at $107^{\circ}.5$ has quite a small but distinct P. State College at $103^{\circ}.9$ has also a clear but small P.
+Of the other stations beyond 100° Columbia at 100°.2 has a much smaller Pphase than the stations mentioned, but the pattern is the same.
+This is also true for Ottawa at 106°.0.
+Montreal at 107°.5 has quite a small but distinct P. State College at 103°.9 has also a clear but small P.

-We have seen that the P amplitudes are small in the 8° range of distance 100° to 108°.
-No precise determination of the variation of amplitude with distance can be made, not even for the distances of the many western stations, but the decrease of amplitude between 84° and 100° is very great, undoubtedly far greater than the decrease between 71° and 84°.
+We have seen that the P amplitudes are small in the 8° range of distance 100° to No precise determination of the 108%. variation of amplitude with distance can be made, not even for the distances of the many western stations, but the decrease of amplitude between 84° and 100° is very great, undoubtedly far greater than the decrease between 71° and 84°.
 The strong decrease of amplitude will be due to a marked decrease of velocity gradient at depth.
 The lack of observations at intermediate distances makes it impossible to say whether the decrease is gradual or abrupt or to determine even roughly the depth at which it occurs.
-But our finding is in support of the assumption that K. E. Bullen's region D divides itself into two regions of which the inner one, D'', is characterised by a velocity gradient that is very small and distinctly smaller than that of D' [Bullen 1956].
+But our finding is in support of the assumption that K. E. Bullen's region D divides itself into two regions of which the inner one, D'', is characterised by a velocity gradient that is very small and distinctly smaller than that of D' (see e. g.
+Bullen 1956).

 The fact that the time-curve straightens before the shadow zone is reached has led to this result.
-The Jeffreys-Bullen P curve straightens at about 90° and has very little curvature from there onwards.
+The Jeffreys-Bullen Pcurve straightens at about 90° and has very little curvature from there onwards.
 The Samoa P curve runs practically parallel to it at these distances.